aakashkumar1980/apps-microservices/README.md

 - **group, version, description**: Basic info about your project.
 - **repositories**: Places where Gradle looks for libraries (like Maven Central).
 - **dependencies**: Lists the libraries your project needs (like Spring Boot, Apache Commons).<br/><br/>
 - **tasks**: Special instructions for building, testing, or packaging your code.
+  Specially used for plugins like SonarQube and Jacoco.
   Tasks can be built-in (like `build`, `test`, `clean`) or custom.
   You can also configure tasks for plugins, such as running SonarQube analysis or generating code coverage reports.
   ```kotlin